Login with Patreon

 Juno’s heart sank.

 “Trying to escape is useless,” a cool, feminine voice said.
 “Your Portkeys are gone—I searched you myself.
-You cannot Disapparate here either.”
+You cannot Disapparate from here, either.”

 Her worst fears had come true, then.
 A part of her was afraid of what she would see, so she kept her eyes sealed tight.

 “Why have you kidnapped me so brazenly?”
-Juno asked icily, despite suspecting the answer.
+Juno asked icily, despite dreading the answer.

-She was in some sort of unassuming expanded tent, lying in a cot.
-Beside her stood a woman in an inky black dress, with heavy-lidded grey eyes and a thin mouth.
+She was in some sort of unassuming expanded tent, lying on a cot.
+Beside her stood a woman with heavy-lidded grey eyes and a thin mouth.

 Her hair was long and curly, but it looked feeble, as if it would fall off at the slightest tug.
 The once-beautiful face that Juno had seen in the family photos had gone gaunt, no different from a skull with skin.
 The dress hugging her body was inky black with frills and lace, as if the woman were a widow going to her husband’s funeral.